ghc/ghc/docs/users_guide/phases.rst

     executables to ensure that only one ``libHSrts`` is present if loaded into the address space of another Haskell process.

-    Also, you may need to use the :ghc-flags:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE objects.
+    Also, you may need to use the :ghc-flag:`-rdynamic` flag to ensure that that symbols are not dropped from your PIE objects.